nus-cs2103-AY1920S1/duke/docs/README.md

 2. Download the latest Duke.jar [here](https://github.com/brebeek/duke/releases/download/v1.0.0/duke-1.0.0.jar).

 3. Copy the file to the folder you want to use as the home folder for Duke.
+Please make sure that there is no prior file  named `duke.txt` in the working directory or in `duke/data` .

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 If double-clicking does not work, please try `java -jar duke-1.0.0.jar` in terminal under the home folder of the jar.